elunna/nerfhack-changelog/README.md

 ### Traps
 * Polytraps disappear with 1 in 7 chance when a monster steps on one.
 * Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
-* Disabled paranoid confirm for walking into vapor/clouds.
 * Anti-magic fields block spellcasting for the player and monsters
 * Anti-magic fields also block wand zapping
 * Arrow traps and dart traps cannot be avoided by flight.